mnbvc-parallel-corpus-team/UPRPRC/README.md

 Before running the scripts, you must configure the settings in `scripts/const.py`:

 1. Set `GET_LIST_FROM_YEAR` and `GET_LIST_TO_YEAR` to define the time range for the documents you want to crawl.
-2. Set `WINWORD_EXE` to the absolute path of your Microsoft Word executable (`WINWORD.EXE`).
-3. You can modify `WORK_DIR` and other output paths, but we recommend keeping the default settings to ensure consistency.
+2. You can modify `WORK_DIR` and other output paths, but we recommend keeping the default settings to ensure consistency.

 > **Pro Tip:** We suggest setting `GET_LIST_FROM_YEAR` and `GET_LIST_TO_YEAR` to the same year and running the entire pipeline iteratively.
 This allows you to process the data in manageable annual batches.